piyushy6/Purple-Air-Live-Data/README.md

 http:// Sensor IP Address on the Local Network or Hostname/json?live=true

 (where Sensor IP Address on the Local Network is the IP address assigned by your router to the sensor)

+In order to store the Json data in CSV file, we first Normalize the JSON data into a flat table.
+We then save this dataframe to CSV file.